On the GIT Quotient Space of Quintic Surfaces: Stable Isolated Singularities

-From the GIT analysis, we know that isolated double points and isolated triple point singularities with reduced tangent cone are stable.
-Quadruple points are unstable.
-Therefore, we consider triple points singularities with a non reduced tangent cone.
-Our situation is similar to the one for sextic plane curves where consecutive triple point singularities play a pivotal role in their stability \cite[Thm 2.3]{shah}. \begin{rmk} We recall that a surface singularity is of type $\tilde{E}_8 $ if at the completion of the local ring its equation is equivalent to $z^2+x^3+y^6+tx^2y^2$.
-A singularity belongs to the $\mathbf{Z}$ family if can be written as $z^2+x^3y+f_k(y,z)$ with $k \geq 5$ (see \cite{arnoldinvetiones}). \end{rmk}
+By Corollary \ref{cor:isolateddp}, we know that a quintic surface whose singularities are either isolated double points or isolated triple point singularities with reduced tangent cone is stable.
+Quadruple points are unstable by Proposition \ref{prop:q4pt}.
+Next, we consider triple point singularities with non-reduced tangent cone. \begin{rmk} A surface singularity is of type $\tilde{E}_8 $ if at the completion of the local ring its equation is equivalent to $z^2+x^3+y^6+tx^2y^2$ with $4t^3+27 \neq 0$.
+Similarly, a singularity is of type $Z_{13}$ if its equation can be written as $z^2+x^3y+y^6+axy^5$.
+A singularity is of type $W_{1,0}$ if its equation can be written as $x^4+(a_0+y)x^2y^3+y^6$ with $a_0^2 \neq 4$ (for details see \cite{arnoldinvetiones}). \end{rmk}

-\begin{prop} Let $X$ be a normal quintic surface which has a triple point singularity at $p \in X$ as its unique non-canonical singularity.
-Let $Bl_{p}X$ be the monomial transformation of $X$ with center at $p$. \begin{enumerate}[label*=\arabic*.] \item If the tangent cone of $p \in X$ contains a double plane, then $X$ is non stable if and only if $Bl_{p}X$ has a line of singularities or a singularity belonging to the $\mathbf{Z}$ family. \item If the tangent cone of $p \in X$ contains a triple plane, then $X$ is non stable if and only if $Bl_{p}X$ has a singularity deforming to a $\tilde{E}_8$ one. \end{enumerate} \end{prop} \begin{rmk} As an immediate corollary, if $Bl_{p}X$ has at worst ADE singularities then $X$ are stable.
-These singularities belong to a larger family called minimal elliptic singularities (\cite{wallelliptic}).
-We describe them later in this section. \end{rmk} \begin{proof} We first describe representations of quintic surfaces with a triple point as double covers of $\mathbb{P}^2$.
-Let $p \in X$ be a triple point on a reduced quintic surface which contains only finitely many lines through $p$.
-Let $Bl_{p}X \to X$ be the monomial transformation of $X$ with center at the triple point.
-We have a natural morphism from $Bl_{p}X \to \mathbb{P}^2$.
-Consider its Stein factorization $Bl_{p}X \to X^* \to \mathbb{P}^2$, so $X^*$ is the double cover of $\mathbb{P}^2$ branching along an octic plane curve $B(X)$.
+\begin{prop} Let $X$ be a normal quintic surface with a triple point singularity with non-reduced tangent cone at $p \in X$.
+We suppose that any other singularity of $X$ is either an isolated double point or a triple point with reduced tangent cone.
+Let $Bl_{p}X$ be the monomial transformation of $X$ with center at $p$. \begin{enumerate}[label*=\arabic*.] \item If the tangent cone of $p \in X$ is a union of a double plane and another plane, then $X$ is non-stable if and only if $Bl_{p}X$ has either a line of singularities, a singularity of type $Z_{13}$, or a degeneration of it. \item If the tangent cone of $p \in X$ is a triple plane, then $X$ is non-stable if and only if $Bl_{p}X$ has either a line of singularities, a singularity of type $\tilde{E}_8$, a singularity of type $W_{1,0}$, or a degeneration of them. \end{enumerate} \end{prop} \begin{proof} We first describe representations of quintic surfaces with a triple point as double covers of $\mathbb{P}^2$.
+Let $p \in X$ be a triple point on a reduced quintic surface which contains only a finite number of lines through $p$.
+If $Bl_{p}X \to X$ is the monomial transformation of $X$ centered at the triple point, then we have a natural morphism $Bl_{p}X \to \mathbb{P}^2$.
+Consider its Stein factorization $Bl_{p}X \to X^* \to \mathbb{P}^2$, such that $X^*$ is a double cover of $\mathbb{P}^2$ branched over an octic plane curve $B(X)$.
 If the equation associated to the quintic surface is